vegaprotocol/documentation/docs/concepts/deposits-withdrawals.md

 Once the delay time has passed, and the bundle is valid, **the withdrawal must be completed by the party**, such as by using Vega Console.

-::: Query for data
+:::tip Query for data
-You can see the withdrawal threshold and delay in [Vega Console ↗](https://console.fairground.wtf).
+You can see the threshold and delay for withdrawals in [Vega Console ↗](https://console.fairground.wtf).

-Alternativelyl, see the withdraw threshold using a GraphQL query for the asset, and its asset source [ERC20](../graphql/objects/erc20).
+Alternatively, see the withdraw threshold using a GraphQL query for the asset, and its asset source [ERC20](../graphql/objects/erc20).
 :::

 ### Diagram: Withdrawals